The HALP Team

 Chung

 Sara Chung is a postdoctoral scholar of the NIMH-funded T32 Clifford Attkisson Clinical Services Research Training Program under the mentorship of Dr. Linda Pfiffner.
-Dr. Chung received her BA in psychology from UC Berkeley, her MA in clinical psychology at Columbia University's Teachers College, and her PhD in clinical science at UC Berkeley.
+Dr. Chung received her bachelor's degree in psychology from UC Berkeley, her master's in clinical psychology at Columbia University's Teachers College, and her doctorate in clinical science at UC Berkeley.
 She completed her predoctoral internship at UCSF specializing in evaluations and evidence-based treatments for children and youth with attention and behavior problems.
 Dr. Chung serves as a member of the UCSF DPBS Diversity Committee.

 Dr. Chung's research program is centered on developing, disseminating, and implementing evidence-based and culturally sensitive interventions for children with attention and behavioral challenges.
 Her research examines culturally relevant parenting behaviors that bolster children’s psychosocial development in bilingual/bicultural families and the feasibility, acceptability, and efficacy of school-based interventions.
 She has contributed to the development and implementation of a remote training program for school mental health providers (Collaborative Life Skills Program - Remote, CLS-R), a telepsychology version of CLS-R, and a digital health tool to promote treatment adherence and skill maintenance.